dinvsh/imc-prosperity-2/README.md

 # IMC Prosperity 2

-This repository contains the IMC Prosperity 2 code of my solo team "Noobland" (named as such since I have had no prior experience with either Python or anything related to trading).
+This repository contains the IMC Prosperity 2 code from my solo team "Noobland" (named humorously as a nod to my limited prior experience with Python and trading).

 Final position: 265th overall, 10th in Singapore.

-Huge shoutout to the GOAT [jmerle](https://github.com/jmerle), who developed the open-sourced [visualizer](https://github.com/jmerle/imc-prosperity-2-visualizer) and [backtester](https://github.com/jmerle/imc-prosperity-2-backtester), which helped greatly by allowing me to grasp an intuition of how the simulated markets moved.
+Huge shoutout to the GOAT [jmerle](https://github.com/jmerle), who developed the open-sourced [visualizer](https://github.com/jmerle/imc-prosperity-2-visualizer) and [backtester](https://github.com/jmerle/imc-prosperity-2-backtester).
+These tools were invaluable in helping me grasp how the simulated markets moved.

 ## Round Results